 Record Values Load Strategy

-When this method is used for A, AAAA, NS, MX, and TXT records, Alibaba Cloud DNS returns all matching records, and the client's local DNS resolver selects one.
+For A, AAAA, NS, MX, and TXT records, Alibaba Cloud DNS returns all records for the line.
+The local DNS server then selects a result to return.
+If the local DNS server returns all addresses, the client randomly selects one.

 Record Values

-A lower value indicates a higher priority.
-For example, a server with priority
+A lower MX priority value indicates a higher priority.
+For example, an email is first sent to

 Example: